Aman9316/Topsis/README.md

 Topsis

-topsispy is a Python package for performing TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) analysis on decision matrices.
+topsis is a Python package for performing TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) analysis on decision matrices.

 Installation